 Our Board conducts an annual evaluation of itself and its Committees to assess its effectiveness and to identify opportunities for improvement.
-Our Board has successfully used this process to evaluate Board and Committee effectiveness and identify opportunities to strengthen the Board, and believes that this process supports its continuous improvement.
-In addition, to foster continuous improvement, during 2023, the written responses solicited from Board members will be supplemented by individual one-on-one interviews with each Board member conducted by the Chair of the Corporate Governance and Sustainability Committee to discuss additional feedback or perspectives the directors may have.
+Our Board has successfully used this process to evaluate Board and Committee effectiveness and identify opportunities to strengthen the Board and its Committees, and believes that this process supports the continuous improvement of the Board and its Committees.
+In addition, to foster continuous improvement, written responses solicited from Board members are periodically supplemented by individual one-on-one interviews with each Board member conducted by the Chair of the Corporate Governance and Sustainability Committee to discuss additional feedback or perspectives the directors may have.
+One-on-one interviews were conducted in 2023 and the feedback from the directors has been utilized to inform Board planning and refreshment.